madlambda/Acorn/docs/hierarchical-fs.md

 }
 ```

-When structured, it’s not wrong to say that the file idea starts to confuse
+When structured, the file idea starts to look a lot like a filesystem
-with a filesystem or a database and this similarity will be more evident in the
+or a database and this similarity will be more evident in the
 subsequent sections.

 Each type can also has a default value.
 Below is the description of a possible